davidsretzlaff/RealTimeDataSynchronization/README.md

 - **Real-Time Text Synchronization:**
   - Through SignalR, any text entered into the input field of one application is instantly reflected in the output field of the other application.

+- **Input Validation:**
+  - Messages cannot be null and must not exceed 300 characters.
+Unit tests have been implemented to ensure this validation.

 - **Simple and Intuitive User Interface:**
   - Both applications feature a minimalist interface with an input field and an output field.